 The first, and maybe the most important thing we’ll touch on is the price of the chair.
 It’s difficult to nail down one specific price on this chair because there are a few options on the Haworth website.
-The base price of this chair is set at $849, and the most expensive package is listed at $1,124.
-In terms of a comparable price, the Fern is similarly priced to the Steelcase Leap and Gesture.
+In terms of a comparable price range, the Fern is similarly priced to the Steelcase Leap and Gesture.

 - Country of Origin: Made in USA

 - Overall Height: 41.5″-47″

 - Seat Width: 19.9″

 - Seat Depth: 15.5″-18.5″